stmSantana/HowToSurviveBook/README.md

 As an option, every time you pick up a mod book, you get 10 skill points.
 (The value can be changed in ModSettings. `[Esc]key` - `Options` - `ModSettings`)
 Its optional functionality is performed by the DLL file.
 If you don't install the DLL file, the book works just as a collection item, so you won't improve your skills.

-**NOTE:** *Gearspawner spawns all gear only on the first visit to each location.
-In other words, all mod items will not spawn in locations you have already visited.*

 ### Finding Items
-All books are in hard-to-reach regions!
+All books are in hard-to-reach regions!<br>
 Spoilers for those positions are ...
-[Wiki](https://github.com/stmSantana/HowToSurviveBook/wiki)
+[Wiki](https://github.com/stmSantana/HowToSurviveBook/wiki) <br>
+**NOTE:** *Gearspawner spawns all gear only on the first visit to each location. <br>
+In other words, all mod items will not spawn in locations you have already visited.*

 ### Adding Items
 Using the [DeveloperConsole](https://github.com/FINDarkside/TLD-Developer-Console) CupRamen can be manually added to your inventory with the command `add htsbookaz`.